 how much coverage will cost, and

-For consumers concerned about cost, the site shows how to determine whether they qualify for subsidies.
-It also explains the new rules about expanded Medicaid eligibility.
+For those concerned about cost, we show you how to determine whether you qualify for subsidies.

-The new site was created by Albin Renauer, founder of LegalConsumer.com, and is coauthored by Renauer and legal editor and writer Shae Irving.
-LegalConsumer, which until now has concentrated on consumer bankruptcy, began in 2005, when Congress overhauled federal bankruptcy laws.
+This site was created by Albin Renauer, founder of LegalConsumer.com, and is coauthored by Renauer and legal editor and writer Shae Irving.
+LegalConsumer, which originally concentrated on consumer bankruptcy, began in 2005, when Congress overhauled federal bankruptcy laws.